 Temperatures

-Temperature values (in change_temperature target and reading expected values for temperature readings) use the format:
+Temperature values (in change_temperature target and reading target/threshold values for temperature readings) use the format:

 <number> °C